clbarnes/recursum/README.md

 OPTIONS:
     -d, --digest <digest-length>    Maximum length of output hash digests -t, --threads <threads>         Hashing threads
-    -w, --walkers <walkers>         Directory-walking threads
+    -w, --walkers <walkers>         Directory-walking threads, if input is a directory

 ARGS:
-    <input>    File name, directory name (every file recursively will be hashed, in depth first order), or - for
+    <input>    File name, directory name (every file recursively will be hashed, in depth first order), or '-' for
-               stdin
+               getting list of files from stdin (order is conserved)
 ```

 Example: